caiocsm-sudo/bookshelf-frontend/README.md

 > The official frontend for the backend sequelize + postgres project.

-It will be a project to practice and learn Vue.js in depth, and to implement Authentication in the backend and making changes in the frontend as well.
+It will be a project to practice and learn Vue.js in depth.
+To implement Authentication in the backend and make changes in the frontend as well.

 ## Project setup
 ```